My name is Laura. I have a chronic library habit.

 6. Online renewal.

 I don’t know about your library system, but mine permits renewals up to five times.
 Online.
 That gives me several months to adore most materials.
 Those months are necessary.
-I use books in my work, take them with me lest I have a dull moment, and leave them around for my family members to pick up when their eyeballs are unoccupied.
+I use books in my work, take them with me to ward off dull moments, and leave them around the house for family members to pick up when their eyeballs are unoccupied.

 7. Library privileges.